Login

 The unique thing about living on Oahu is that we don’t realize how small this place is until we unexpectedly run into someone we know.
 This probably happens frequently and at this point, we’re used to this feeling.
 Even with Oahu being as small as it is, there are still a lot of things to do.

 If you’re in town, you can enjoy visiting many shops & boutiques, restaurants, bars & nightclubs, cafes, etc. If you’re feeling a little more adventurous, grab your friends and drive out to the North Shore for a fun-filled day cliff jumping at Waimea Bay.
+Or you can head to Ewa Beach to visit Wai Kai, the new surfpark with the world's largest deep-water standing.
 Maybe to end the day, gather the ‘ohana for a potluck barbecue at Ala Moana Beach.
 With so much activities around us, there’s always something for everyone to enjoy.

 Commuting

 One of the most important things to consider when finding a home on Oahu is commuting.
 Traffic on Oahu is something we all hate.
 Unfortunately, this continues to be an issue for many of us.
 Commute time from home to work is a factor that home buyers need to consider.
-If you’re living in the central or west part of Oahu, traffic does get hectic in the morning and also during “pau hana” time, which is usually between 4-6pm.
-Plan your schedule and consider the amount of time it’ll take you to get anywhere on Oahu.
+If you’re living in central or west Oahu, traffic will be hectic in the morning and early evening, which is usually between 4-6pm.
+You may also want to consider how the sun rises and falls.
+Driving in traffic for 2 hours with the sun hitting your face may be a factor when deciding where you want to buy a home.
+The smart thing to do is to plan your schedule and consider the amount of time it’ll take you to get anywhere on Oahu

 You may also like